 Getting this simple practice right can transform any lawn beyond recognition.

 A simple guide to mowing

 - During the growing season mow at least once a week, ideally twice if the growth rate warrants it.
 Remember try not to remove more than a third of the plant in one go, lower the height gradually until you reach the desired height.

 - Mow in different directions to encourage the plant to grow upright resulting in a cleaner cut and a thicker lawn.

-- During drought periods, raise the height of cut and reduce mowing frequency to reduce stress on the plant.
+- During drought periods, raise the height of the cut and reduce mowing frequency to reduce stress on the plant.

 - Returning clippings to the lawn will be of huge benefit, as long as they do not remain as clumps on the surface.
-Returning the clippings help as nutrients are put back into the soil and feed the bacteria that feed on thatch.
+Returning the clippings helps as nutrients are put back into the soil and feed the bacteria that feed on thatch.